dongjuns/dongjuns.github.io/_posts/2019-04-10-Machine-Learning-Set-up.md

 (3) Installation the CUDA tool-kit
 (3-1) Let's move on for CUDA tool-kit dev file.
+in EULA, you can easily accept it if you press ctrl+c and then.
 ```
 cd Downloads
 # or elsewhere about CUDA tool-kit dev file